 - Back up to a safe distance immediately after lighting fireworks.

 - Keep a bucket of water or a garden hose handy in case of fire.

 - After the fireworks show is complete, douse the spent fireworks casings and surrounding area with plenty of water before discarding it to prevent a fire.

-If you don’t think the topic of fireworks will resonate with your employees, there are a number of other off-the-job > safety issues you could cover.
+If you don’t think the topic of fireworks will resonate with your employees, there are a number of other off-the-job safety issues you could cover.
 Think about the things they like to do with their families away from work.
-Swimming, > water and boat safety are topics that could make a relevant toolbox talk.
-Other options include fire pit safety and DIY > projects. > > Regardless of which safety concerns you discuss in your July toolbox talks, it’s worth taking the time to think about > which topics will be most relevant to your audience, as it can pay off in stronger engagement and safety awareness on > whatever you cover about in your safety talk.
+Swimming, water and boat safety are topics that could make a relevant toolbox talk.
+Other options include fire pit safety and DIY projects.

+Regardless of which safety concerns you discuss in your July toolbox talks, it’s worth taking the time to think about which topics will be most relevant to your audience, as it can pay off in stronger engagement and safety awareness throughout the company.